Five Surprising GOP Senate Bill Tax Changes to Know

 - The Senate proposal, however, would increase that to $1,000 for individuals and $2,000 for married couples.

-Some nonprofit advocates have advocated for expanded tax incentives to boost donations at a time when many charitable organizations are facing financial stress.
+Some nonprofit advocates have pushed for expanded tax incentives to boost donations at a time when many charitable organizations are facing financial stress.
 However, some policy analysts say the “big bill” provisions complicate charitable giving rules.

 As Kiplinger has reported, the Senate bill would temporarily add a $6,000 special bonus tax deduction for those 65 and older, more than the $4,000 proposed in the House version.